Cortisol Blood Test Guide by Blood Test UK, Private Blood Testing Experts – Home Visits Across the UK

 What is the Purpose of a Cortisol Blood Test?

-A cortisol blood test measures the level of the cortisol hormone in the blood, aiding in the diagnosis of conditions related to adrenal function and the body’s stress response.
+A cortisol blood test measures cortisol levels, aiding in the diagnosis of conditions related to adrenal function and the body’s stress response.

 How Should I Prepare for a Cortisol Blood Test?